awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeUtterance.md

 Required: Yes

  ** [requestAttributes](#API_runtime_RecognizeUtterance_RequestSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-request-requestAttributes"></a>
-Request\-specific information passed between the client application and Amazon Lex
+Request\-specific information passed between the client application and Amazon Lex V2
 The namespace `x-amz-lex:` is reserved for special attributes\.
 Don't create any request attributes for prefix `x-amz-lex:`\.
+The `requestAttributes` field must be compressed using gzip and then base64 encoded before sending to Amazon Lex V2\.

  ** [requestContentType](#API_runtime_RecognizeUtterance_RequestSyntax) **   <a name="lexv2-runtime_RecognizeUtterance-request-requestContentType"></a>
 Indicates the format for audio input or that the content is text\.
 The header must start with one of the following prefixes: